Thomas Carr College

-Craig Holmes is the current principal of the College, since January 2019.

 School principals

 In 2006, the principal since the College's founding, Paul D'Astoli, was transferred and succeeded by Bruce Runnalls.
 Runnalls died in office in 2011 and was succeeded by Andrew Watson until December 2018, when he resigned.
-Craig Holmes is the current principal of the College, since January 2019.
+Craig Holmes took over the role as college principal from January 2019 to 2020, before the role was passed to Jamie Madigan until 23rd of June 2023.
+Rose Connolly currently holds the position as of 2023.

 Sport

 Thomas Carr College is a member of the Sports Association of Catholic Co-educational Secondary Schools (SACCSS) since 2019 and a former member of the Association of Co-educational School (ACS) sporting competition from 2003-2018.

 ACS premierships

 Thomas Carr College won the following ACS premierships.